New York OKs nation's first ban on super-sized sugary drinks

 | NEW YORK

-NEW YORK New York City passed the first U.S. ban of oversized sugary drinks on Thursday in its latest controversial step to reduce obesity and its deadly complications in a nation with a weight problem.
+NEW YORK New York City passed the first U.S. ban of oversized sugary drinks on Thursday in its latest controversial step to reduce obesity and its deadly complications.

 By an 8-0 vote with one abstention, the mayoral-appointed city health board outlawed sugary drinks larger than 16 ounces nearly everywhere they are sold, except groceries and convenience stores.
 Violators of the ban, which does not include diet sodas, face a $200 fine.